davidjstudholme/SNPsFromPileups/README.md

 ```
 for alignmentFile in *.bam; do samtools mpileup -u -f genome.fasta $alignmentFile > $alignmentFile.bcf; done

-for alignmentFile in *.bam; do bcftools call -m -v -Ov $alignmentFile.bcf > $alignmentFile.vcf
+for alignmentFile in *.bam; do bcftools call -m -v -Ov $alignmentFile.bcf > $alignmentFile.vcf; done

 ```